 How will my young person be included in activities outside the classroom including school trips?

-Our o site visits are designed to enhance curricular and recreational opportunities for all of our pupils.
-O site visits are also designed to create opportunities for developing independence, communication and self-management skills, and to promote positive self-esteem.
+Our off site visits are designed to enhance curricular and recreational opportunities for all of our pupils.
+Off site visits are also designed to create opportunities for developing independence, communication and self-management skills, and to promote positive self-esteem.
 We have a rigorous in-house health and safety screening for all of our o site education and work placements.
-This will involve working with each placement to make them aware of individual student needs and targets for the duration of the work placement and ensuring that those involved in teaching our pupils o site are also aware of specific SEN, through detailed pen portraits and observation of lessons.
-All visits and o site activities are risk assessed to ensure they are appropriate and can be managed to suit individual needs.
+This will involve working with each placement to make them aware of individual student needs and targets for the duration of the work placement and ensuring that those involved in teaching our pupils off site are also aware of specific SEN through observation of lessons.
+All visits and off site activities are risk assessed to ensure they are appropriate and can be managed to suit individual needs.

 It is our belief at Longdon Park School that, when learning outside the classroom, our pupils attain higher levels of knowledge and skills, improve their physical health and increase their motor abilities, socialise and interact in new and different ways with their peers and adults, show improved attention and enhanced self-concept, self-esteem and mental health and change their environmental behaviours and their values and attitudes.
-The outdoors can provide space and freedom for a type of learning that is di cult to replicate indoors.
+The outdoors can provide space and freedom for a type of learning that is difficult to replicate indoors.
 All pupils have the right to experience the unique and special nature of being outdoors.
-At Longdon Park School we feel it is important to enable children to use the outside environment as a context for learning and to this end an outdoor learning scheme of work (based on the Forest Schools programme) has been developed and this is delivered at KS2 and KS3.
-Horticulture and Environmental science is also offered at Key Stage 4.
-Further opportunities for learning outdoors are presented at KS4/5 through the Duke of Edinburgh programme and options programme including Outdoor Education, Horticulture and Bikeability.
+At Longdon Park School we feel it is important to enable children to use the outside environment as a context for learning.

 How accessible is the school environment?